 Each of these nutrients provide unique benefits in the body.

-Optimum nutrition’s ZMA supplement contains a premium amount of zinc, magnesium, and vitamin B6.
-Though some supplements add extra ingredients in an attempt to boost bioavailability, Optimum Nutrition chooses to provide the vitamin and mineral content you need without any of the side ingredients present.
+Optimum nutrition’s ZMA supplement contains a healthy amount of zinc, magnesium, and vitamin B6.
+Though some supplements add extra ingredients in an attempt to boost bioavailability, Optimum Nutrition chooses to provide the vitamin and mineral content you need without any of the fillers.

-The 150 mg of magnesium, 10 mg of zinc, and 3.5mg of vitamin B6 are presented in a gelatin capsule and only includes the necessary components to hold everything together.
-Ultimately between the dosage and purity of this supplement, no other supplement products can compete.
+150 mg of magnesium, 10 mg of zinc, and 3.5mg of vitamin B6 are presented in a gelatin capsule.
+Between the dosage and purity of this supplement, it’s no surprise that this is our #1 choice.

 Though ZMA Pro is a standard formulation of ZMA, it does have a slight difference in its quick release functionality.

 This added benefit increases the rate at which you absorb included ingredients and enhances the effects on your performance.
-Overall, this is a great option if you venture from normal protocol and take ZMA during the day rather than near bedtime.
+This is a great option if you take ZMA during the day rather than near bedtime.

 Met-RX’s ZMA supplement doesn’t have some of the added vitamin or sleep ingredients found in other supplements, but it still represents an adequate of zinc, magnesium, and vitamin B6.